-The test results for most of the consumer goods reported on this blog are from items that have been sent in by my readers for testing.
-This is a collaborative effort (with my readers) to help you make informed decisions for your family (so you can have an idea of what to look for — and what you might want to avoid — in making safer choices for your home).
+The test results for most of the consumer goods reported on this website are from items that have been sent in by Lead Safe Mama readers for testing.
+This is a collaborative effort (with our readers) to help you make informed decisions for your family (so you can have an idea of what to look for — and what you might want to avoid — in making safer choices for your home).

 To keep the research independent of any potential industry influence, this work is funded by Lead Safe Mama readers.
 Click here if you would like to support this work in some way.
 Thank you.